-Kubernetes (K8S) by it self, with few apps running on it - is not a complex thing to master.
-However, when the number of instances grow and you come to the point when you need to update and deploy apps this is when you start facing the challenges.
-Luckily management tools have been developed to help you efficiently manage your cluster.
+Kubernetes (K8S) by itself with a few apps running on it - is not a complex thing to master.
+However, when the number of instances grow and you come to the point when you need to update and deploy apps this is when you start facing challenges.
+Luckily package management tools have been developed to help you efficiently your container lifecycle on your Kubernetes cluster.

-When you build you first container in K8S start with the slimmest, most practicable base image and then build your packages on top, so that you don't have any extra weight pulling your performance down.
+When you deploy your first container into K8S, start with the slimmest, most practical base image like Alpine and then install and configure on top as often as images like centos or Ubuntu have unneed packages installed.
 Also, inside your container use a non-root user and make the file system read-only.
 This will improve security, and make it harder for someone to hack into your container.

-Generally you don’t want to run more than one process in the single container.
+It is bad practice to run more than one process in a single container.
 K8S manages containers based on whether a process is healthy or not.
 With several processes running inside one container, you will not know which process is causing trouble.
 Use one container per process and put containers with dependable processes in the same Pod.

 Command to get the cluster state: